-If you need a team of NPTC-qualified tree surgeons in Godalming, Surrey, or the local area, get in touch with the experts at Gristman Tree Surgery Ltd. Our professional team undertake a range of domestic and commercial services for clients, and this includes crown thinning and reduction, foliage removal, and professional pruning.
-We want to encourage the healthy growth of trees, and we’re more than happy to work on projects in conservation areas or on land with tree preservation orders (TPO).
+If you need a team of NPTC-qualified tree surgeons in Godalming, Surrey, or the local area, get in touch with the experts at Gristman Tree Surgery Ltd. Our professional team undertake a range of domestic and commercial services for clients, including crown thinning and reduction, foliage removal, and professional pruning.
+We want to encourage the healthy growth of trees where possible, and we’re more than happy to work on projects in conservation areas or on land with tree preservation orders (TPO).

 Working closely with landowners and managers, we provide comprehensive management services for our heritage of ancient trees.
 We organise land and environmental surveys, and our detailed arboriculture tree reports help to identify potential risks.
 Following these investigations, we recommend and apply suitable treatments.